franky90237/Practice-of-Social-Media-Analytics/README.md

-master curriculum of Practice-of-Social-Media-Analytics the final project : Link Prediction on different datasets
+master curriculum of Practice-of-Social-Media-Analytics The final project : Link Prediction on different datasets